Sienci-Labs/Resources/longmill/lm-advanced/lm-iot-relay.md

 [tabby title="CNCjs"]

 1. Go to Settings (gears on the left) ➜ Events, and add a new event for the both commands
-1. Use events “G-code: Start” for the M8 command and “G-code: Stop” for M9
+1. Use events "G-code: Start" for the M8 command and "G-code: Stop" for M9

 This will now 'inject' the M8 command at the start of any g-code file and an M9 at the end.
 It applies to every file you run unless you disable them.